csheahan/NumberTheoryProblems/README.md

     - [Problem 3][1.3.3] - Given a fraction p\q, express p\q as an Egyptian
                            fraction
   - Section 4: The Fibonacci Numbers
-    - [Problem 1][1.4.1] - Find the first n terms of the Fibonacci sequence.
+    - [Problem 1][1.4.1] - Find the first n terms of the Fibonacci sequence
-    - [Problem 2][1.4.2] - Find the first n Lucas numbers.
+    - [Problem 2][1.4.2] - Find the first n Lucas numbers
     - [Problem 3][1.4.3] - Find the Zeckendorf representation of an integer
   - Section 5: Divisibility
     - [Problem 1][1.5.1] - Decide if an integer x is divisible by an integer y
     - [Problem 2][1.5.2] - Find q,r given a,b of the formula `a = b * q + r`
     - [Problem 3][1.5.3] - Find q,r given a,b of the formula `a = b * q + r`,
                            where `-b/2 < r <= b/2`
-    - [Problem 4][1.5.4] - Compute the Collatz sequence for a positive integer.
+    - [Problem 4][1.5.4] - Compute the Collatz sequence for a positive integer
 - Chapter 3: Primes and Greatest Common Divisors
   - Section 1: Prime Numbers
     - [Problem 1][3.1.1] - Determine if a number is prime via trial division